 Summing Up (And Drinking Up)

 Honduras has a long history with coffee, which isn’t surprising for a country in Central America.
-Its soil is incredibly fertile and rich in nutrients, so the coffee that is farmed there is of supreme quality.
+Its soil is incredibly fertile and rich in nutrients, so the coffee farmed there is of supreme quality.

 The best Honduran coffee is so good because of the respect and appreciation that goes into its production.
 Various companies in Honduras work alongside Rainforest Alliance and Fair Trade to ensure funding for sustainable farming practices that will help the farmers of Honduras make a living.